You want smart political talk without the meltdowns?

 But didn't the Commission already illustrate that?

-Like we're fighting over something that's already been proven factually right?
+Like, we're fighting over something that's already been proven factually, right?

-Not really because the commission didn't have enough resources or enough time to fully investigate the Saudis.
+Not really, because the Commission didn't have enough resources or enough time to fully investigate the Saudis.

-And that that's really the conclusion.
+And that's really the conclusion.

 Okay, what about the second question relative to the offices?

-Sorry, can you repeat the first question then what was Yeah no the the first question was to the lobbying efforts and the resources applied thereof.
+No, the first question was to the lobbying efforts and the resources applied thereof.

-They'll tell us that they don't want to see uh reciprocal laws like JASTA passed in other countries.
+They'll tell us that they don't want to see reciprocal laws like JASTA passed in other countries, but a reciprocal law is perfectly fine.

 We do not finance designated terrorist organizations to go out and carry terrorist attacks.

-you know Osama Bin Laden made that claim twice and say, well we didn't know if we actually gave them the money that they would actually do it.
+You know, Osama bin Laden made that claim twice and say, well, we didn't know if we actually gave them the money that they would actually do it.

 Gotcha.